Subscribe to get access

-The Electrolux Group announced today it has set two new ambitious targets to reduce greenhouse gas emissions in support of the Paris climate agreement.
-Both have been approved by the Science Based Targets initiative, making Electrolux one of the first 100 companies to join this collaboration against climate change.
+The Electrolux Group announced it set two new ambitious targets to reduce greenhouse gas emissions.
+This effort is in support of the Paris climate agreement.
+Both approved by the Science Based Targets initiative, thereby making Electrolux one of the first 100 companies to join this collaboration against climate change.

-The targets have been reviewed and approved by the Science Based Targets initiative, a collaboration between CDP, the United Nations Global Compact, World Resources Institute (WRI) and the World Wildlife Fund for Nature (WWF).
-The initiative helps companies determine a pathway for reducing their emissions in line with the Paris Agreement’s goal of limiting global warming to well below 2°C above pre-industrial levels.
+These targets, reviewed and approved by the Science Based Targets initiative.
+This is a collaboration between many organizations.
+First off, the CDP, the United Nations Global Compact, World Resources Institute (WRI) and the World Wildlife Fund for Nature (WWF).
+Hence, this helps companies decide a pathway to reduce emissions.
+Also, it’s in line with the Paris Agreement’s goals.
+Those goals are limiting global warming to well below 2°C above pre-industrial levels.

-“We’re proud to be part of the Science Based Targets initiative.
-With these ambitious climate targets for 2025, we are strengthening our commitment to be a sustainability leader in our industry,” says Jonas Samuelson, Electrolux President and CEO.
+Seems as if the company is very proud.
+To be part of the Science Based Targets initiative is big.
+These are ambitious climate targets for 2025.
+So they are strengthening their commitment as a sustainability leader.
+This came from Jonas Samuelson, Electrolux President and CEO.
 “This is a natural addition to our target for an overall 50% reduction of carbon emissions from 2005 to 2020.”

-Electrolux will achieve its targets by driving product efficiency, eliminating high-impact greenhouse gases from products, and improving efficiency throughout operations and our supply chain.
-The focus on renewable energy sources for operations will also increase, with an aim to increase the share of those sources to 50% by 2020.
+Seems like they will meet their targets by driving product efficiency.
+Thereby, eliminating high-impact greenhouse gases from products.
+Also, they focus on renewable energy sources for operations.
+Most important they aim to increase the share of those sources to 50% by 2020.

 Alberto Carrillo Pineda, Director, Science-Based Targets and Renewable Energy at CDP, said: “We applaud Electrolux for setting a science-based target, being one of the companies to help take the initiative over the 100 approved targets mark.
 By taking this step, they are not only climate-proofing their operations, but also helping reduce emissions for the millions of customers served by the company through their products.
-This shows what widespread impact global corporations like Electrolux can have in leading the way to a low-carbon future.”
+Therefore, this shows what widespread impact global corporations can have in leading the way to a low-carbon future.”

-This information was brought to you by Cision http://news.cision.com
+Finally, this information brought to you by Cision http://news.cision.com